camila-dangelo-tempesta/credit_card_fraud_detection/README.md

 ***
 ## 1. BUSINESS PROBLEMS

-In this directed study we will use a class balancing technique called Randomly OverSampling Examples (ROSE) and with a perfect R package for this task, called ROSE.
+In this directed study we will use a class balancing technique called Randomly Over Sampling Examples (ROSE) and with a perfect R package for this task, called ROSE.

 ### 1.1 **Context:**